Introducing Climate House

 Lyndsay Mann, A Desire For Organic Order

 Unlike other collections of botanical illustrations, and building on RBGE’s existing relationship with the contemporary arts, Florilegium: A gathering of flowers takes a more expanded approach and invites artists from other art disciplines to contribute.
-As part of the exhibition, artist Lyndsay Mann’s film A Desire For Organic Order (2016) is being screened in Inverleith House, and you can also experience it online here:
+As part of the exhibition, artist Lyndsay Mann’s film A Desire For Organic Order (2016) is being screened in Inverleith House.

 A Desire For Organic Order (2016) is a visual tour of the Herbarium at the Royal Botanic Garden Edinburgh, which shares its home with the garden's Centre for Middle Eastern Plants.
 Tracing archive materials to contemporary links between Scotland and the Middle East, the film connects scientific evaluations of nativeness in the botanical realm to societal shifts in perceptions of nativeness for the individual.